surrealdb/surrealist/README.md

 ### Explorer view
 The Explorer View is used to browse your database and inspect individual records.
 When you select a table in the left panel, the table contents will be displayed in the Record Explorer.
 You can click on a record id to open the record inspector, in which you can edit the record contents and traverse graph relationships.

+### GraphQL view
+The GraphQL View allows you to interact with your database using GraphQL queries.
+Using the integrated GraphQL editor, you can write queries and mutations, and view results directly in the interface.

 ### Designer view
 The Designer View is a powerful tool you can use to define and manage your database schemas.
 You can create tables & edges, modify the database schema, and visualize the database tables in a graph view.